This site is optimised for

 Muzzy Zoeller def.
 Bourkie Baird 3 & 2

-Under the watchful eye of the club's Match Play Committee the popular event has been revamped in recent years.
+Under the STC's watchful eye the popular event has been revamped in recent years.
 2003 saw the start of some much needed change with the tournament successfully pushed back a month to avoid the encroaching October sporting crush of finals football and the Melbourne spring racing carnival.

 The introduction of the highly transparent Dickworth-Lewis Handicapping System (DLHS) the same year created stand alone and criteria-based handicaps for each of our two majors (this event and the World Series of Golf).
 In 2004, a stableford qualifying round (QR) was added to the tournament and the top scorers are seeded through to the match play rounds.
 Starting in 2015, the QR format will alternate between stroke (odd years) and stableford events (even years).
 The all-in QR has streamlined opening day and readily accommodates all playing numbers.

 All ESG&EC events are subject to the rules of golf.
-If something unusual occurs during your round, the best advice the Comite d'Organisation can give is to consult with your playing partners, both as a matterof courtesy and to check on the legality of your proposed course of action, before moving, dropping or playing your ball.
+If something unusual occurs during your round, the best advice the STC can give is to consult with your playing partners, both as a matter of courtesy and to check on the legality of your proposed course of action, before moving, dropping or playing your ball.